mat-s/100-days-of-code/r1-log.md

 ### Day 27: November 12, 2019
 **Today's Progress**: Today I researched more about CSS Grids and React to combine it with a headless Wordpress for my Song Manager project.

+### Day 28: November 13, 2019
+**Today's Progress**: Today I learned about CSS Properties and more about CSS Grids and about the basics of React.